moka-guys/dnanexus_varscan2/Readme.md

 ## What does this app do?

-This app is a somatic mutation/CNV caller.
+This app applies Varscan2, a variant caller well suited for somatic samples.

+Varscan2 variant calling is performed after alignment and the output vcf will be uploaded into Ingenuity for annotation and filtering.

-This app can preform variant calling on multiple samples.
+This app will perform variant calling on multiple samples.

 ## What are typical use cases for this app?

-Varscan2 is used to detect variation (CNV and SNV) in somatic cancer testing.
+Varscan2 is used to detect variation (CNV and SNV) in somatic cancer samples being tested using the SWIFT amplicon panels.
-This is used to test samples being processed by the SWIFT amplicon panels (inputs and outputs are described below in the readme).

-Varscan2 variant calling is performed after alignment and the output vcf will be uploaded into Ingenuity for annotation and filtering.

 ## What inputs are required for this app to run?